haas-binge/willibald-data-vault-with-dbt/useful_documents/Willibald_data_vault_with_dbt-00-introduction.md

 Here is the setup we defined for the dbt solution we presented at the TDWI in June 2023 in Munich.

 Willibald has two different operative systems selling in a webshop and on regular roadshows.
 We loaded the data in a datalake into S3.
-The dataset consists of 3 different data deliveries.
+The dataset consists of 3 different data deliveries
+(we defined them as coming from 2022-03-14, 2022-03-21 and 2022-03-28).

 Our data warehouse is running on Snowflake containing the layers documented here, we were using [dbt](https://www.getdbt.com/) and [datavault4dbt](https://github.com/ScalefreeCOM/datavault4dbt) from [Scalefree](https://www.scalefree.com/).